SnowyMouse/chimera/README.md

 #### FOV
 Set FOV.
 End with "v" to lock to a vertical FOV, or use "auto" to set to an automatic FOV.
 Using a vertical FOV over a horizontal one helps prevent the game from distorting your field of view when switching aspect ratios.
+On Halo Trial, this feature will be set to "auto" by default.

 **Usage:** `chimera_fov [fov]`